elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/how-does-celebrity-endorsement-enhance-the-ethos-of-an-advertisement.md

 url: /learn/art-history-and-literature/questions/how-does-celebrity-endorsement-enhance-the-ethos-of-an-advertisement
 score: 9.0
 related_article1:
-    id: 166755
+    id: 166748
-    title: What are some effective strategies for generating ideas during the writing process?
+    title: >-
+        How can parallel structure and repetition enhance copywriting?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-some-effective-strategies-for-generating-ideas-during-the-writing-process
+    url: /learn/art-history-and-literature/questions/how-can-parallel-structure-and-repetition-enhance-copywriting
 related_article2:
-    id: 166745
+    id: 166748
-    title: What factors should be considered when analyzing the demographics of an audience?
+    title: >-
+        How can parallel structure and repetition enhance copywriting?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-factors-should-be-considered-when-analyzing-the-demographics-of-an-audience
+    url: /learn/art-history-and-literature/questions/how-can-parallel-structure-and-repetition-enhance-copywriting
 related_article3:
-    id: 166748
+    id: 166744
-    title: How can parallel structure and repetition enhance copywriting?
+    title: >-
+        Why is it important to respect audience intelligence in copywriting?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-can-parallel-structure-and-repetition-enhance-copywriting
+    url: /learn/art-history-and-literature/questions/why-is-it-important-to-respect-audience-intelligence-in-copywriting
 related_article4:
-    id: 166749
+    id: 166752
-    title: Why is it important to avoid clichés and redundancy in writing?
+    title: >-
+        What are some common grammar mistakes to watch for in copywriting?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/why-is-it-important-to-avoid-clichs-and-redundancy-in-writing
+    url: /learn/art-history-and-literature/questions/what-are-some-common-grammar-mistakes-to-watch-for-in-copywriting
 related_article5:
     id: 166742
+    title: >-
-    title: What is the difference between logical appeals and causal relationships in logos?
+        What is the difference between logical appeals and causal relationships in logos?
     subject: Art History and Literature
     url: /learn/art-history-and-literature/questions/what-is-the-difference-between-logical-appeals-and-causal-relationships-in-logos
 ---